 MARSHALL Ã¯Â¿Â½ During routine maintenance on an oil rig near Stockman, a flange fell from a crane severely injuring a maintenance worker.
-Failing to act as a reasonably prudent person would have under similar circumstances;

 Andrew Pierce III filed a personal injury lawsuit against Superior Energy Services LLP, Bobcat Pressure Control Inc., Warrior Energy Services Corp. and Devon Energy Corp. on Aug.
 3 in the Marshall Division of the Eastern District of Texas.

 Devon Energy owned the rig and had contracted with Superior Energy for service.
 Superior then sub-contracted with Warrior Energy to service the rig.
 The plaintiff was an employee of Warrior Energy.

 According to the complaint, on May 21, 2008, Pierce was helping co-workers replace a flange on the rig when the flange fell from the crane and landed on top of him.
 Pierce was severely injured.